kailu3/cis105/_build/1-intro-programming/variables.md

-> This is read as `colour_of_car` is assigned the value 'red'.
+> This is read as `colour_of_car` is assigned the string "red".
 Once this is done, `colour_of_car` can be used in any statement or expression, and its value will be substituted.